Project

 How random is a sequence produced with calls to random-number-generator()?

-Added by Kai Weber 8 months ago
+Added by Kai Weber over 1 year ago

 A colleague today observed that sequences of numbers or permutations produced with Saxon's implementation of the XPath 3.1 function random-number-generator() look not as random as he would have expected.
 That got us into discussions on how to properly use this function or pseudo random generators in general.